 Due to the rapid growth of the NFT market, myriad blockchains now support NFT creation.
 Therefore, it is crucial to understand the blockchain’s features before making a selection.
 Here are a few key considerations:

 - Marketplace size: As an NFT creator, a user needs to figure out which blockchain has the most NFT buyers and sellers.
-More sellers and buyers mean a more liquid and a more secure marketplace.
+More sellers and buyers mean a more liquid and more secure marketplace.

 - Secondary market: How many other marketplaces support the blockchain NFT protocol?
 Users need to understand if various marketplaces support a particular blockchain.